Things you need to know

 CADTR believes that partnerships are key to advancing its work and focuses effort on strengthening national and international lines of communication with its stakeholders.
 The alliance networks and shares information with governments, educators, professional associations, national regulator alliances of other professions and stakeholders.

-Immigrating to Canada and launching your new career as a registered dental technology professional takes a lot of thought, time and patience.
-These resources will guide you in pre-arrival planning, immigration, choosing where to live and practice, and navigating your new work environment.
+We’ll guide you in pre-arrival planning, choosing where to live and practice, and navigating your new work environment.